 The announcement of the successful suppliers for the provision of IT services for the Public Services Network (PSN) demonstrates a major milestone in the government’s ICT Strategy, Francis Maude, Minister for the Cabinet Office, said today.

 The PSN will provide a single logical network and marketplace for public sector communications, bringing suppliers and customers together to substantially reduce costs.
 It will be the platform for public service providers to operate, share and deliver services across traditional departmental and regional boundaries, in more cost-effective and innovative ways.

-PSN-compliant services and systems are already in use in local and central government and the programme produced confirmed savings of £64.2m in 2011/12.
+PSN-compliant services and systems are already in use in local and central government and the programme produced confirmed savings of £64.2 million in 2011 to 2012.